Please note, the Chamber is open as usual but currently only processes export documents twice per week as a result of the COVID-19 pandemic.

 Furthermore, legalised documents provide assurance to protect you and your product in case of legal disputes.

-New Trade Regulations
+Other Trade Regulations

 Since December 2015 it is mandatory for all UK exporters to legalise their Certificate of Origin and have their local Chamber certify the corresponding invoices.
 The new decrees and regulations are issued by the Egyptian Government, below are the recent changes to regulations for trade with Egypt: